Do Tea Bags Contain Plastic?

 At Ayusa Tea, we take great pride in offering the purest cup of Guayusa tea.
 Guayusa is an ancient herb from the Holly tree in the Ecuadorian Amazon.
 It’s nutrient-rich, organic and sustainably harvested.

 But more than that, we take great pride in our packaging.
-We have Guayusa in loose leaf canisters which are sustainably sourced and made from recycled materials.
+Our Guayusa comes in loose leaf canisters which are sustainably sourced and made from recycled materials.
 Our Guayusa tea bags are biodegradable, compostable, unbleached and free from any staples.
 Shop now.